glmontano/pyAppNotes/README.md

 ## Wait!
 We need something a little more robust - NGINX!

-While uWSGI serves clients with the results of a Python application - there are complex interactions between the client and the server.
+While uWSGI serves clients with the results of a Python application - there are complex interactions between client and server.
 This includes requesting for static resources, CSS and the alike.
 This can significantly reduce server and network load.
 As such - a robust, industry aged web server is required.

 We'll be using NGINX, and setting it up to call the uWSGI server, which in turns calls our Python application.